underworldcode/UWGeodynamics/docs/source/User Guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At times it is necessary to define a velocity only for a section of a wall and or varying velocities along a wall.
-This can be done using a **condition**.
-A condition is a set of rules that are applied to a wall.
+At times it is necessary to define a velocity only for a section of a wall and or varying velocities along that wall.

+An Underworld function can be passed as a condition.

 As an example, we will apply a velocity of :math:`5.0\text{cm/yr}` for the part of the left wall below 32 kilometre.
 Velocity is set to be